 Somewhere in town, there's likely an entrepreneur or small business that sells entrees, side dishes, and desserts made in small batches just like (or close to) homemade meals.
 I sometimes buy items freshly made or available frozen and requiring simple reheating.

 This caterer or catering company may have a traditional storefront or may operate a commercial kitchen at home and make deliveries.
 So it makes sense to ask around to find prepared meals that fit my preferences and budget.

-Many cities have quick-serve restaurants that specialize in Chinese or Japanese food at competitive prices.
+Many cities have quick-serve restaurants with good food at competitive prices.
 Meals may include a protein, vegetables, and starch (usually rice or noodles).
 When my kids were younger, they loved Chinese food and even ate the veggies that accompanied these meals.

 Similar to catered dishes, prepared meals are often available at my local grocery store.
 These may include salads like chicken salad or broccoli salad; side dishes like twice-baked potatoes; and fully cooked entrees such as rotisserie chicken.Quality and cost can vary.
 But the convenience section of the local grocer can be a good choice compared to fast food or a pricey dinner out.

 There are some decent choices in the frozen food aisle of the grocery store, especially Trader Joe's.
 These include easy-to-prepare all-natural pizzas, microwaveable pastas, and veggies (along with lasagnas that I occasionally served my kids when they were growing up).